 LG Refrigerator Not Cooling Error Codes

-When the digital control panel on your refrigerator displays letters and numbers that look like an entirely different language, pay close attention.
-These are error codes, and they could mean that your LG refrigerator isn’t cooling and may need service.
+Pay close attention when the digital control panel on your refrigerator displays letters and numbers that look like an entirely different language.
+These error codes could mean that your LG refrigerator isn’t cooling and may need service.

-The error code displayed depends on the LG refrigerator model that you have, so always reference the manufacturer’s website first.
+The error code displayed depends on your LG refrigerator model, so always reference the manufacturer’s website first.